-However, it often happens that the data coming to Grasshopper contains more information than what the standard Grasshopper types contain.
-As an example, when using the Import Geometry component to import a set of curves from a DXF file, the component will send back a list of objects of the Curve type in Grasshopper.
-But the DXF file does not only contain curves: each of them might have a name, a layer and a color for example.
-Conversely, when exporting a set of curves using the Download Export component, one might want to assign the same properties for each of the objects in the resulting file.
+However, the data coming to Grasshopper often contains more information than what the standard Grasshopper types contain.
+For example, when using the Import Geometry component to import a set of curves from a DXF file, the component will send back a list of objects of the Curve type in Grasshopper.
+But the DXF file does not only contain curves: each might have a name, a layer, and a color, for example.
+Conversely, when exporting a set of curves using the Download Export component, one might want to assign the same properties for each object in the resulting file.

-The above examples are very specific, but in practice there are various applications where injecting some additional information to the inputs and outputs of an application is very useful.
-Each object could contain its own material description for the viewer, or even custom information that the ShapeDiver viewer can visualize for analysis purposes.
+The above examples are concrete, but in practice, there are various applications where injecting some additional information to the inputs and outputs of an application is very useful.
+Each object could contain its own material description for the viewer or even custom information that the ShapeDiver viewer can visualize for analysis purposes.

 The Attributes system

 In order to allow such applications, the ShapeDiver plugin comes with its own Attributes system.
-In practice, it means that if you have the ShapeDiver plugin installed in Grasshopper, every geometry and primitive supported by the plugin can be augmented by injecting an Attributes Object in it.
+In practice, it means that if you have the ShapeDiver plugin installed in Grasshopper, every geometry and primitive supported by the plugin can be augmented by injecting an Attributes Object.
 See below a first simple example of creating an attribute object containing a single key/value pair and injecting this attribute in a mesh.
-At the end, we verify that the attribute is succesfully stored in the mesh by extracting it back and reading its contents:
+In the end, we verify that the attribute is successfully stored in the mesh by extracting it back and reading its contents:

-It is also possible to visualized stored attributes in objects of the canvas by hovering over them or connecting them to a text panel:
+It is also possible to visualize stored attributes in objects of the canvas by hovering over them or connecting them to a text panel:

 There are two types of attributes: reserved attributes and custom attributes.
 Read more about each of these types below.